Convocation map and locations

 Convocation places and spaces

-Need help getting to the marshalling area, Convocation Hall, the alternate viewing location or a campus parking lot?
-Maybe you're looking for a place nearby for a celebratory meal or want to discover the best on-campus photo spots.
-We have all the location details to help you navigate St. George campus for Fall Convocation 2024.
+Need help getting to the marshalling area, Convocation Hall, the alternate viewing location or one of our parking lots?
+Maybe you're looking for a place for a celebratory meal or want to discover the best on-campus photo spots.
+We have all the location details to help you navigate St. George campus for Spring Convocation 2025.
 These locations are also found on the campus map above, so look for the corresponding location number which will appear when you select one of the location pins.
+Locations are subject to change, so please check back here for the latest details a week before the convocation ceremonies begin.

 Ceremony locations

 This is the first stop for graduates in your convocation journey!
-You are asked to arrive at Myhal 1.5 hours (90 minutes) before your ceremony to collect your regalia.
-Once you have your regalia, you’ll proceed to the marshalling area to collect your marshalling card and assemble for the procession to Convocation Hall.
+You are asked to arrive at the JJR McLeod Auditorium (MSB 2158) 1.5 hours (90 minutes) before your ceremony to collect your regalia.
+Once you have your regalia, you’ll proceed to the marshalling area in Naylor Commons to collect your marshalling card and assemble for the procession to Convocation Hall.
 You can also have your graduation photos taken here with GradImages.
 Check out the full details for your arrival and assembly.

-Congratulations, Class of 2024!
-Fall Convocation ceremonies will be held at historic Convocation Hall from October 28 to November 1.
-Please see the ceremony dates to find your ceremony day and time, and visit our Office of Convocation for more information.
+Congratulations, Class of 2025!
+Spring Convocation ceremonies are held at historic Convocation Hall from June 3 to 20.
+Please see the ceremony dates to find your ceremony day and time and visit our Office of Convocation for more information.

-Ceremonies will be livestreamed in the fully accessible viewing area inside the Sandford Fleming Building (SF1101).
+Ceremonies are also livestreamed in the fully accessible alternate viewing area inside the Sandford Fleming Building (SF1101).
 This is a great location for additional guests.

 Gifts, framing, flowers and other essentials